markstringer-dti/markstringer-dti.github.io/dti.md

 Kate: Let's polish the brass handles!
 Mei: New choice!
 Kate: Let's hide in the life boats.
-Mei: Nods - that's fine.
+Mei: [Nods indicating that's fine]
 Leena: Here we are.
 The lifeboat.
 Mei: New choice!
-Leena: OMG where are the lifeboats?
+Leena: Oh my God!
+Where are the lifeboats?

 And so on.